dreamfactorysoftware/platform-wiki/setup-guide/5-analyse-your-data/Setting-up-Qubole-to-analyze-Snowplow-data-using-Apache-Hive.md

 [[/setup-guide/images/qubole/9.JPG]]

 That's it!
-For other analytics recipes to perform in Hive / Qubole, please consult the [Analytics Cookbook] [cookbook]
+For other analytics recipes to perform in Hive / Qubole, please consult the [Analytics Cookbook] [cookbook]...

 Back to [top](#top).